jwillp/jwillp-portfolio/user/pages/03.projects/05.kubotz/project_view.md

 <br>

-Kubotz is a 2D cross-platform fighter game developped in Java using the libGDX library.
+Kubotz is a 2D cross-platform fighter game developed in Java using the libGDX library.
 Being based on libGDX it works on Windows, Linux, Mac OS X, Android, WebGL enabled browsers and iOS.

 # Technical details
 * Programming language: Java